-- ✓ Provide new public facilities and maintain existing public facilities taking into account financial limitations associated with increased need for public facilities. - ✓ Provide a high level and quality of public services to the community, within its financial limitations. - ✓ Maintain a prosperous economic climate and varied employment opportunities by continuing to develop and pursue a broad range of actions, including public/private partnerships, designed to enhance its long term competitive position in regional, national and international economic development. - ✓ Participate in leadership roles in cooperative regional activities.
+- ✓ Provide new public facilities and maintain existing public facilities taking into account financial limitations associated with increased need for public facilities. - ✓ Provide a high level and quality of public services to the community, within its financial limitations. - ✓ Maintain the County's prosperous economic climate and varied employment opportunities by continuing to develop and pursue a broad range of actions, including public/private partnerships, designed to enhance the County's long term competitive position in regional, national and international economic development. - ✓ Coordinate with local, regional, state and federal governments to provide a balanced regional transportation system that is adequately funded, and encourage and facilitate private sector initiatives to finance new construction, new transportation services and improvements to existing facilities and services. - ✓ Extend public investments in parkland acquisition and park development through public/private mechanisms and other appropriate means. - ✓ Participate in leadership roles in cooperative regional activities.